mehak00/data_journalism/README.md

 RNA-based vaccines provide immunity through introduction of genetic material (RNA).
 These can also be potentially developed more quickly and easily than other vaccines, which is why the U.S. is investing so heavily in them despite the fact that no RNA vaccines have yet been approved for human use.

 Globally, the main approach from drug manufacturers seems to be based on inactivated virus; many China-based investors appear to make up the majority of these options.
+The inactivated virus approach consists of viruses grown in culture and then killed as a means to reduce virulence (ability to infect and cause harm) and thus prevent infection from the vaccine.
+Examples include polio and influenza vaccines, which is likely why it is being explored so heavily.

+The third type of vaccine in Phase III, a non-replicating viral vector, comes from Europe - specifically, the Oxford-AstraZenenca collaboration.
+This novel approach is similar to replicating viral vector vaccines in that a viral gene is added to a different, non-replicating, virus and delivered to the vaccine recipient.
+However, no approved product of this kind has resulted to date.

 <h3>Conclusion</h3>